Antonin Nompar de Caumont, 1st Duke of Lauzun: Biography

 Married or not, Lauzun was openly courting Nicolas Fouquet's daughter, whom he had seen at Pignerol.
 He was to be restored to his place at court, and to marry Mademoiselle Fouquet, who, however, became Duchess d'Uzès in 1683.

 In 1685 Lauzun went to England to seek his fortune under James II, whom he had served as Duke of York in Flanders.
 He rapidly gained great influence at the English court.
 In 1688 he was again in England, and arranged the journey into exile of Mary of Modena and the infant prince, whom he accompanied to Calais, where he received strict instructions from Louis to bring them "on any pretext" to Vincennes.

 In the late autumn of 1689 he was put in command of the expedition fitted out at Brest for service in Ireland, and he sailed in the following year.
 Lauzun was honest, a quality not too common in James II's officials in Ireland, but had no experience of the field, and he blindly followed Richard Talbot, Earl of Tyrconnel.
 After the battle of the Boyne they fled to Limerick, and thence to the west, leaving Patrick Sarsfield to show a brave front.
 In September they sailed for France, and on their arrival at Versailles Lauzun found that his failure had destroyed any prospect of a return of Louis XIV's favour.
-In 1692, under the influence of Queen Mary of Modena he was created Duke of Lauzun.
+In 1692, under the influence of Mary of Modena he was created Duke of Lauzun.

 Mademoiselle died in 1693, and two years later Lauzun married Geneviève Marie de Durfort (1680-1729), a child of fourteen, daughter of the Guy Aldonce de Durfort, Duke de Lorges.
 Queen Mary, through whose interest Lauzun secured his dukedom, retained her faith in him, and it was he who in 1715, more than a quarter of a century after the flight from Whitehall, brought her the news of the Battle of Sheriffmuir.
 After his death, the dukedom of Lauzun fell to his niece's husband, Charles Armand de Gontaut.